Lesson video

 Okay, let's have a quick check for understanding now then.

 Is that a true or a false statement?
-Make your choice now.

-Okay, if you chose false, then congratulations.
+Okay, if you chose false, then congratulations, that is correct.

 But why is it a false statement?
-Let's justify it now.

-Is it false because Matilda was the oldest of Henry I's two legitimate children, or is it false because Matilda was the youngest of Henry I's 24 children?
-Make your choice now.
+Is it false because Matilda was the oldest of Henry I's two legitimate children or is it false because Matilda was the youngest of Henry I's 24 children?

-Okay, if you chose A, then congratulations, that is the correct answer.
+Okay, if you chose a, then congratulations, that is the correct answer.

-So in 1110, at the age of eight years old, Matilda was betrothed to the Holy Roman Emperor Henry V who was 24, betroth means promised to marry.
+So in 1110, at the age of eight years old, Matilda was betrothed to the Holy Roman Emperor Henry V, who was 24.

-So at the age of eight, Matilda's father made a promise to marry her to the 24-year-old Holy Roman Emperor Henry V.
+So at the age of eight, Matilda's father made a promise to marry her to the 24-year-old Holy Roman Emperor, Henry V.

-Now, throughout history, royal children were regularly betrothed at young age in order to secure alliances between nations.
+Now, throughout history, royal children were regularly betrothed at a young age in order to secure alliances between nations.

 A really good way of making peace between two countries is to marry off two of the royal families from those two countries.

-And any children they have will be equal parts, both of those countries.
+And any children they have will be equal parts both of those countries.

-So that the whole idea is that in the future there won't be any more war between these two countries because the ruling family are from both of those countries.
+So the whole idea is that in the future there won't be any more war between these two countries because the ruling family are from both of those countries.

 So in February of 1110, Matilda left England for Germany.

-Remember she's eight years old at this point in time, she's leaving her country, well, entirely likely that she would never see her parents again.
+She's leaving her country, well, entirely likely that she would never see her parents again.

 She was crowned queen on the 25th of July, 1110 in a spectacular ceremony at Mainz Cathedral.

-Matilda was left in the care of the Archbishop of Trier where she was taught German and the customs of her new people.
+And being too young to be officially married, she wasn't actually married at eight years old, she was just betrothed, Matilda was left in the care of the Archbishop of Trier, where she was taught German and the customs of her new people.

 In January of 1114, so four years later, at the age of 12, Matilda was officially married to the 28-year-old Henry V.

-And again, we would view this as very young, too young to get married.
+And again, we would view this as very young, too young, to get married.

-Women in particular marrying at a very young age, although it was boys that were marrying as well at a very, very young age.
+Throughout history though, this is something which we see happen again and again, women in particular marrying at a very young age, although it was boys that were marrying as well at a very, very young age.

 And the whole point is not for their own happiness.

-The whole point is that they have a duty to bring peace to their countries and to create alliances between nations and that's why they are getting married at a very, very young age.
+The whole point is that they have a duty to bring peace to their countries and to create alliances between nations.

 Right, let's have a quick check for understanding now.